SamsVT/Skin-Management/README.md

 - 🌐 **Discord:** [Join our community](https://discord.com/invite/PewhYEehFQ)
 - 📝 **Issues:** [Submit a bug or feature request](https://github.com/SamsVT/Skin-Management/issues)
 - 💻 **Source Code:** [GitHub Repository](https://github.com/SamsVT/Skin-Management)

+## 🌍 Localization & Translations

+CatSkinC currently supports **2 languages**:
+- English
+- Thai

+Community-driven translations are welcome!
+You can help add and improve translations through our **Discord server**.

+We’ve made it simple to expand language support — you can create your own translation files and share them with the project.

+👉 Join us on [Discord](https://discord.com/invite/PewhYEehFQ) to contribute translations and make CatSkinC available in more languages!